Context-Specific Causal Graph Discovery with Unobserved Contexts: Non-Stationarity, Regimes and Spatio-Temporal Patterns: Introduction

 Second, less evident, but much more worrisome is an observation concerning the scaling to larger sample-size.
 All the above approaches (barring sliding windows) follow in some way the intuitive logic of reconstructing regimes, then running CD per-regime.
 However, the first step necessarily produces imperfect reconstructions, so we find ourselves in the difficult situation, where the second step (CD) \emph{must not} converge fast enough to detect these imperfections.
 We are effectively racing our CD (or independence test) vs.\ our method of regime-assignment.
 Especially, if the information contained in the regime-structure is not artificially held constant by matching typical regime-scales to sample-size, the reconstruction of regimes will often converge slower than the independence tests used by CD.
 Indeed, this leads in numerical experiments §\ref{sec:num_experiments} to a systematic and substantial degradation of results on large data-sets.
 This is illustrated in Fig.\ \ref{fig:illustrate_direct_vs_indirect}.

 To approach these fundamental challenges, we seek to adapt two guiding principles: Work locally in the graph (gL) and test directly (D).
-By testing directly, we mean, avoid the intuitive but perilous detour through recovering the (plausibly large) information contained in the regime-indicator, but approach the eventually required result directly (this will become much clearer with the concrete approach in §\ref{sec:dyn_indep_tests}).
+By testing directly, we mean, avoid the intuitive but perilous detour through recovering the (often complex) information contained in the regime-structure, but approach the eventually required result directly (this will become much clearer with the concrete approach in §\ref{sec:dyn_indep_tests}).
 In reference to these principles we will refer to our approach as a gLD-framework.

-Besides these statistical principles, there is also a practical one: We try to keep the framework modular, making the relation of its separate parts to conventional CD methods, independence-testing, CPD and clustering clearer.
-This modularity also applies to the assumptions about regime-structure: As the reader may have noted at the list of examples above, we emphasized how similar problems arise from patterns in time, in space or other parameters.
-Indeed, our framework allows for the precise kind of pattern to be specified and leveraged for detection almost entirely separate from other aspects of the setup. \begin{rmk} Intuitively, one would first recover the regime-structure, then per-regime graphs.
-Testing for graphs directly also means, the recovery of regime-structure (now the second step) can employ the graphical results, for example to optimize signal-to-noise, for better results.
-Indeed there are multiple simplifications possible §\ref{apdx:indicator_resolution}.
+\begin{rmk} Intuitively, one would first recover the regime-structure, then per-context graphs.
+Testing for graphs directly also means the recovery of regime-structure (now the second step) can employ the graphical results, for example to optimize signal-to-noise, for better results.
+Indeed there are multiple simplifications possible, cf.\ §\ref{apdx:indicator_resolution}.
 The present paper focuses on the (direct) graph-discovery step of this scheme. \end{rmk}

+Besides these statistical challenges, there is also a practical one: Non-stationarity encompasses a vast range of phenomena that each may be best approached through very different methods.
+Thus a systematic approach to structure the problem and \emph{fit together} a multitude of specific methods and ideas is of great relevance in practice.
+To this end, we try to keep the framework modular, making the relation of its separate parts to conventional CD methods, independence-testing, CPD and clustering clearer.
+This modularity also applies to the assumptions about regime-structure: As the reader may have noted at the list of examples above, we emphasized how similar problems arise from patterns in time, in space or in other parameters.
+Indeed, our framework allows for the precise kind of pattern to be specified and leveraged for detection almost entirely separate from other aspects of the setup.

 \colorlet{boxcolor}{black!30!blue} \colorlet{datacolor}{black!30!green} \colorlet{discoverycolor}{black!30!orange} \colorlet{compositioncolor}{black!30!purple} \usetikzlibrary{calc}